Tiberias hero image

 • Day 2: Mount of Beatitudes, Capernaum, Tabgha, Magdala; evening free time in Tiberias markets

-• Day 3: Jordan River baptism (Yardenit) and Mount Arbel hike; optional extension to Caesarea Philippi or Golan Heights
+• Day 3: Jordan River baptism (Yardenit) and Mount Arbel hike (or lower-mobility alternative); optional extension to Caesarea Philippi or Golan Heights

 Best Time to Go

-Spring (March–May) brings wildflowers and comfortable temperatures.
-Autumn (October–November) offers warm days and mild evenings.
+Spring (March-May) brings wildflowers and comfortable temperatures.
+Autumn (October-November) often has warm days and mild evenings.
 Summer is hot but manageable with early starts and midday breaks.
-Winter can be cool with occasional rain; plan indoor museums or hot springs as backups.
+Winter can be cool with occasional rain; indoor museums or hot springs make useful backup plans.

 Group Logistics